adam-stokes/Skryf-Plugin-Blog/README.md

 # OPTIONS

-These are RESTful calls that return JSON or a proper RSS feed if integrating with aggregators.

 ## indexPath

-Returns json output of all blog posts
+Path to all blog posts

 ## postPath

-Returns json output of a blog detail
+Path to single blog post

 ## feedPath